pospi/talk-solidity-blockchain-intro/solidity-notes.md

 ???
 Summary: it doesn't matter much in terms of speed, but either technique will lead to larger compiled contract code.
 Don't create base classes you only use parts of as it will make your contract bigger than necessary (currently).

 Note also that inheritance will lead to name collisions.
+These seem to be ignored silently by the compiler, perhaps composed over the top of the previous definition. **This will cause bugs.**

 :TODO: test bytecode size on different inheritance designs